Tips to Save Money on your Rental

 Read through the whole agreement and make sure you are aware who is liable for:

 - WIFI Access

 - Maintenance (get a phone number)

 - Key exchange

-Don't forget to get the property manager's contact phone number and entry/exit procedures for your rental home.
-We recommend storing the contact's information in your smart phone and wallet.
+Don't forget to get the manager's contact number and entry/exit procedures for your rental property.
+We suggest storing the contact's information in your smartphone and wallet.

 During your Stay

 - Enjoy your stay!
-Don't forget to protect the rental owner (and your stuff!) by keeping the rental home secured while you are away, exactly like you would at home.
+Ensure you protect the rental owner (and your stuff!) by keeping the rental home secured while you are away, just like you would at home.

-- As soon as your things are all out, begin a walk-through of the rental to make sure no damage occurred in the course of your remain.
-Whenever possible, do this walk-out review with the property owner present.
-If the property owner is not available, make certain to take photos of the property to record its condition.
+- When everything is out, begin a walk-through of the rental to make certain no property damage occurred during your stay.
+We recommend walking through with the rental manager whenever possible (this isn't always the case)..
+If the property manager is not available, make certain you take photos of the property to record its condition.

 - Did you enjoy yourself?
 Most rental management companies and vacation rental websites make it easy for renters to give feedback.
 If your property and/or property manager was first-rate, they will appreciate your positive reviews.
 If anything went wrong, we suggest being kind but sincere with regards to your rental experience.
 Top owners and managers will try hard to fix the issue.